-Location: Foothills of Antigua, Guatemala – refer to web-site for details
+Location: Foothills of Antigua, Guatemala – refer to the website for details

 Telephone: (+502) 5664-0713 | 4980-2564

-Breakfast: Not included but available til 2 p.m.
+Breakfast: Not included but available till 2 p.m.

 Wi-fi: No wi-fi was available during our stay, but I believe it is available now.

 One of the great things about travel is you get to do crazy things.
-No-one you know is around to tell you to live ‘the normal life’.
+No one you know is around to tell you to live ‘a normal life’.

 This is our second night at Earth Lodge, with the first night being in a Canopy Cabin amongst the trees.

 But last night we slept in and above an old oak tree.

 The house is small.
 The bed consumes most of the room.
 But the bed is high, so the backpacks can go under the bed.
 And really all you need is the bed.
 On the opposite, there is 2 giant glass opening windows, that look out toward two volcanoes.

 I seem to always wake before 6 a.m.
 And I love it.